 Not being able to afford property taxes is a scary prospect.
 Nonpayment isn’t an option.
 If you skip out on your property taxes, you could lose your home.
 You could always sell your home and move, but what if you didn’t have to leave?

 EasyKnock offers a solution for Minnesota homeowners who are having trouble meeting their property tax payments.
-It's called the Sell and Stay program, and this solution allows you to sell your home and remain as a tenant.
+It’s a sale-leaseback program called Sell & Stay.
+It allows you to sell your home and remain as a renter.

-EasyKnock pays fair market value for your home, and you receive up to 70% of that through the Sell and Stay program.
-You can later repurchase your home if you want, or you can decide to sell it.
-Or, you can remain as a tenant as long as you like.
+EasyKnock pays fair market value for your home, and you receive up to 70% of that through the Sell & Stay program.
+You can later repurchase your home if you want, or you can decide to sell it on the open market and move.

-The inability to make your property tax payments doesn't mean that you need to give up the home you love.
-With the help of EasyKnock, you can remain in your home without having to worry about property taxes.
-To find out more and get the process started, contact us today.
+The inability to make your property tax payments in Minnesota doesn’t mean that you need to give up the home you love.
+Talk to a financial advisor about the options available to you.
+If you think EasyKnock’s sale-leaseback solution could work for you, contact us today.